tig3rmast3r/StereoCrafter/README.md

 - Multithreaded RealESRGAN upscale script
 - Rejoin segments ps1 script (ffmpeg)
 - Added modified Forward-Warp cuda submodule, compatible with latest pytorch (need build)
+- Quick setup scripts (stage1 + stage2 for weights) for vast.ai docker with 5090 for the inpaint step (tested using vastai/pytorch:2.9.1-cuda-12.8.1-py310-24.04, tested only inpaint runner for now)

 THIS FORK IS STILL WIP IT WILL CHANGE A LOT OVERTIME<br>
 Objectives:<br>
 - Single gui panel from start to finish without user action + resume
 - Set up a curated preset for all steps that should work with most contents
 - Optional local run up to splatting + vast.ai inpaint + final local merge
-- Quick setup script for vast.ai docker with 5090 for the inpaint step

 ## Fork workflow example (1080p)